 Joe: Yep, I'm Solowiejczyk!

 Kelly: Oh, OK.
 Hi.
 I don’t know if you remember me or not, but my name is Kelly Kun..

 Joe: You're Kelly Kunik!
 You were my 3rd patient ever - I can still see your patient card in my mind - OF COURSE I REMEMBER YOU.
 YOU MADE IT -YOU”RE STILL ALIVE.

-Now they had both grown up and they were both in the diabetes world - which and not so ironically, isn’t as large as you might think - It's actually very small.
+Now they had both grown up and they were both in the diabetes world - which and not so ironically, isn’t as large as you might think - It's actually quite small.

-Now they see each other every year at Children With Diabetes, Friends For Life and a few other D conferences - And they keep in touch via email.
+Now they see each other every year at Children With Diabetes, Friends For Life and a few other D conferences - And they keep in touch in real life.